Get started with ClassifyLearn how Classify works and how to get started.

 - Normalization removes diacritics, manages punctuation, and splits combined words.

 - Typo tolerance allows for results with misspellings.

 - Store-level customization allows merchants to set restrictions and categorize their products at the category and subcategory levels to increase accuracy.

 Note: Classify currently only supports country import codes and does not support export codes such as the United States Census Bureau's Schedule B codes.

 If you have access to Dashboard, you can test Classify with 1,000 free classifications using as little as a product description.
 If you're a Zonos Platform user, you get 10,000 classificaitons per year in Dashboard.
 If you don’t have access to Dashboard or if you’ve already used your 1,000 or 10,000 (depending on your tier) classifications and would like to upgrade, contact Zonos.

-Classify will return an HS code with just an product name.
+Using just a product name, Classify will provide the corresponding HS (Harmonized System) code.
 However, the more product details you provide, the more accurate your result will be.
 Learn about best practices for Classify input fields.

 By default, Classify returns a universal (6-digit) HS code if a destination country is not provided in the request.
 Universal codes are used by all WCO member countries; however, we recommend using country-specific codes for improved restricted item management, reduced tax rates, preferential duty rates, and a more accurate and smooth customs clearance experience.
 To request a country-specific (8+ digit) classification, provide a destination country in your request.
 Learn more about the differences between universal and country-specific HS codes.